Archaeological-Museum-Hamburg/Tachy2GIS/README.md

 **Dependencies:** *Tachy2GIS reqires pyshp to run.
-If you don't have it already (test this by typing `import shapefile` in a python console), you can get it here: [https://github.com/GeospatialPython/pyshp] or via `pip`.**
+If you don't have it already (test this by typing `import shapefile` in a python console), you can get it here: [https://github.com/GeospatialPython/pyshp] or via `pip`.
+Alternatively you can use pipenv to handle the dependencies for you, see the section **Developer Notes** further down for more info on this.*

 **Restrictions:** *Tachy2GIS is at this moment restricted to Leica Totalstations and the Leica GSI 8/16 data format.
 It has been tested with the TPS400- and TS06-series.
-The functionality with other systems or formats has not been tested.**
+The functionality with other systems or formats has not been tested.*

 **Known Issues:** *There's a problem with "Map Refresh" in QGIS 3.0.3.
 Resulting from this the "Object Count" of a new and empty layer stays at "0" and you can't zoom in to the measured objects.
-As a workaround make a copy of the layer and zoom in then.**
+As a workaround make a copy of the layer and zoom in then.*

+**Funding:** *Free software isn't necessarily produced for free.
+The development of Tachy2GIS has been funded by the [Archeological Museum of Hamburg](https://amh.de/) and the [German Archeological Institute](https://www.dainst.org/).
+If you want to get into the boat, feel free ton contact us.*

 # Tachy2GIS: Concepts and Architecture